 Life insurance policies are not part of the estate, and proceeds from life insurance policies go directly to the named beneficiary.
 Beneficiaries are therefore not obligated to use the proceeds to pay for any remaining debts the debtor may have after death.

 Don't wait until a critical moment to figure out your estate plan.
-You should have a good grasp of the laws and how they will impact your family should anything happen to you.
+You should have a good grasp of the laws and how they'll impact your family should anything happen to you.
 Speak with an estate planning attorney in your area to learn more about life insurance policies, credit card debt, and more.
-Start now with a free case review at no obligation.